maksprotsyk/InstagramHelper/README.md

   #### Contains two modules:
   * [processor.py](modules/data_collector/processor.py) - contains `Processor` class (collects data from the Instagram)
   * [data_collector.py](modules/data_collector/data_collector.py) - contains some functions that use `Processor` class to get data

-  `Procerror` class has a lot of methods.
+  `Processor` class has a large amount of methods.

   Here are some examples:

   `login(username, password)` - performs logining process